-We offer undergraduate, postgraduate masters and postgraduate research programmes in Politics and International Politics.
-All of our programmes will leave you with a set of skills that you can apply to any area of life, not just politics.
+All of our courses will leave you with a set of skills that you can apply to any area of life, not just politics.
 We cover a wide range of topics, including British and European politics, terrorism and political violence, international security and intervention, nationalism and populism, electoral behaviour and political psychology, social policy and citizenship, political theory and political philosophy, political communication and environmental policies.

 - Benefit from the opportunity to spend a Professional Training placement with an organisation committed to social or political change

 - Learn to apply political ideas to real-world concerns - international, national and local

 - Gain from the strong focus placed on international politics

 - Experience excellent teaching and research quality ratings